skoolkid/skoolkit/sphinx/source/commands.rst

 be a Z80 map file; if it is 65536 bytes long, it is assumed to be a SpecEmu map file; otherwise it is assumed to be in one of the other supported formats.

+The ``--handle-rst`` option activates the :ref:`rstHandler`.
+When this handler identifies the byte/word argument(s) of an RST instruction, a :ref:`bDirective` or :ref:`wDirective` is generated accordingly.

 .. _sna2ctl-conf:

 Configuration